 Ph.D., international political economy, Stanford University M.A., economics, University of Chicago A.B., economics, University of Michigan

-Despite April's national elections, there is no point expecting India to soon adopt an ideal program for economic reform.
-Democracies rarely adopt ideal policies and India, still full of only partly reconstructed socialists, has not entirely made up its mind as to what it wants, much less how to achieve it.
-Nonetheless, the election offers something of an opportunity.
+The Indian election is over.
+Does this mean Indian economic reform will restart?
+There is no point expecting India to adopt an ideal economic reform program.
+The country is still full of quasi-socialists and has not made up its mind what it wants, much less how to achieve it.
+Nonetheless, the election offers a genuine opportunity to initiate high and sustained income growth.